 Upcoming Events

-Sunday, April 13.
-Palm Sunday!
-Our Sunday School students will sing during the 10 a.m. service.
-During this service, we also plan to welcome Donna Berreth and Derek & Andrea Leier into communicant membership.
-Church council will meet during the Sunday school hour, so there will be no adult Bible study.
-Eastern Montana Ministry Program.
-Pastor will be leaving immediately after the church council meeting, to lead worship at our sister congregations in Circle, Montana in the afternoon, and at Terry, Montana in the evening.
+Sunday, July 13.
+Church council will meet during the fellowship hour following the worship service.
+Eastern Montana Ministry Program: Pastor will be leaving immediately after the church council meeting, to lead worship at our sister congregations in Circle, Montana in the afternoon, and at Terry, Montana in the evening.

 In Loving Memory of Duane C. Spooner